neszt/check-librenms-alerts/README.md

 # check librenms alerts

-This is a librenms alert check script for nagios.
+This is a LibreNMS alert check script for Nagios / Icinga.

-The script queries the devices, rules and alarms via the librenms api, and then produces standard nagios output based on these and the arguments.
+The script queries the devices, rules and alarms via the librenms api, and then produces standard Nagios output based on these and the arguments.

 ## INSTALL
 ```bash